City Guide to Brussels, Belgium: Part 3 | Traditional Food

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Plus, we enjoy trying authentic traditional food that we can’tget anywhere else.
+Plus, we enjoy trying authentic traditional food that we can’t get anywhere else.
 It’s one more way, beyond sightseeing and exploring a city, to experience a culture.
 If you’ve been following us for a while, you may have read our food experiences in Amsterdam, London, or Belfast.
 You may also recall that we decided to only try very unique foods, not something that we can or have had at home.
-However, we did something a bit different in Belgium…

 You can’t walk the streets of Brussels (or many other Belgian cities for that matter) without smelling fresh waffles and seeing an abundance of specialty chocolate shops.
 There’s no fooling ourselves into thinking we can’t get these tasty treats at home.
 However, when a type of waffle and chocolate are named after a country (Belgian waffle and Belgian chocolate), how could we resist?

 London, San Francisco, Paris, New York City, Athens and more?!
 Trusted Housesitters has allowed us to travel the world on a budget, but more importantly given us an opportunity to make new friends and have cute and cuddly companions along the way.
 Sign up and start your next great adventure!

 The Belgian Waffle

 To justify the splurge, we first gave ourselves a bit of an education on waffles.
 They aren’t just the Saturday morning breakfast treat we remember as kids… lego my eggo anyone?